Leptogenesis from Gravity Waves in Models of Inflation

+The above result and computations seems to be crucially depending on the form of the Green's function or the vacuum state we have used.
+To resolve the possible ambiguity in this regards, one may perform the above computation using a different method, the fermion level crossing, e.g. following \cite{Gibbons-Steif}.
+This computation confirms the above results \cite{to-appear}.

-Now we are ready to evalute the lepton density that arises through \leqn{Jlepton}.
-Inserting \leqn{RRdualval} into \leqn{Jlepton} and integrating over the time period of inflation, we find for the net lepton number density \beq n = \int^{H^{-1}}_0 d\eta\ \int \, {d^3 k\over (2\pi)^3}\ {1\over 16\pi^2}\, {8 H^2 k^3 \eta^2 \Theta \over M_\Pl^2} \ . \eeq{netlept} The integral over $k$ runs over all of momentum space, up to the scale $\mu$ at which our effective Lagrangian description breaks down.
-The dominant effect comes not from the usual modes outside the horizon at the end of inflation (super-horizon modes), $k/H < 1$, but rather from very short distances compared to these scales.
+Inserting \eqref{RRdualval} into \eqref{Jlepton} and integrating over the time period of inflation, we find for the net lepton number density \be n = \int^{H^{-1}}_0 d\eta\ \int \, {d^3 k\over (2\pi)^3}\ {3\over 16\pi^2}\, {16 H^2 k \Theta \over M_\Pl^2} \ . \ee The integral over $k$ runs over all of momentum space, up to a UV cutoff scale at which our effective Lagrangian description breaks down.
+Let us denote this cutoff on physical momentum by $\mu$, i.e. $k\eta<\mu/H$.
+The dominant effect comes not from the usual modes outside the horizon at the end of inflation (super-horizon modes), $k\eta < 1$, but rather from very short distances compared to these scales.
 The integral over $\eta$ is dominated at large values of $\eta$, early times.
 The integral represents a compromise between two effects of inflation, first, to blow up distances and thus carry us to smaller physical momenta and, second, to dilute the generated lepton number through expansion.
-It is now clear that the dominant contribution to the right-hand side comes from $k\eta \gg 1$, as we had anticipated.
-Performing the integrals, we find \beq n = {1\over 72\pi^4} \left({ H\over M_\Pl}\right)^2 \Theta H^3 \left({\mu\over H} \right)^6 \ . \eeq{nval} We might interpret this result physically in the following way.
+It is now clear that the dominant contribution to the right-hand side comes from $1\ll k\eta <\mu/H$, as we had anticipated.
+Performing the integrals, we find \be n = {3\over 48\pi^4} \left({ H\over M_\Pl}\right)^2 \Theta H^3 \left({\mu\over H} \right)^4 \ . \ee We might interpret this result physically in the following way.
+The factor of 3 counts the mismatch between left and right handed degrees of freedom.
 The factor $(H/M_\Pl)^2$ is the usual magnitude of the gravity wave power spectrum.
 The factor $\Theta$ gives the magnitude of effective CP violation.
 The factor $H^3$ is the inverse horizon size at inflation; this gives the density $n$ appropriate units.
-Finally, the factor $({\mu/H})^6$ gives the enhancement over one's first guess due to our use of strongly quantum, short distance fluctuations to generate $R\tilde R$, rather than the super-horizon modes which effectively behave classically.
+Finally, the factor $({\mu/H})^4$ gives the enhancement over one's first guess due to our use of strongly quantum, short distance fluctuations to generate $R\tilde R$, rather than the super-horizon modes which effectively behave classically.